RPMTW/RPMLauncher/README.md

 ## Introduction

- A better Minecraft Launcher that supports multiple platforms and many functionalities for you to explore!
+ A better Minecraft Launcher that supports cross-platform and many functionalities for you to explore!

 ## Featured Features
 - Automatically installs and sets the corresponding version of Java